 Every year, thousands of children spend time in the hospital after becoming sick with the flu virus.
+Now, with covid-19, it is even more important to keep safe.
 One way to help prevent flu viruses from dampening your seasonal fun, is to get your family vaccinated.
 The CDC recommends that everyone aged six months and older get a yearly flu vaccine.

 Children younger than six months are at highest risk.

 Babies younger than six months are at high risk of serious flu complications, but are too young to get a flu vaccine.
 Because vaccines are not approved for babies younger than six months old, protecting them from the virus is very important.
 The advice below can help parents, family and friends, care providers and babysitters protect them from the flu.

 There are some things caregivers of young children can do to help protect them:

 - A yearly flu vaccine is the first and best way to protect against the flu.

 - The flu vaccine has been shown to reduce the risk of flu illness, trips to the hospital and death in children.

 - If your child is six months or older, they should get a flu vaccine each year.

 - By getting vaccinated, you will be less likely to get the flu and therefore less likely to spread the flu to a child.

 Ask your care provider: “Did you get a flu vaccine this year?”